-For related troubleshooting advice, take a look at How to send a text when iMessage isn't working and also try Why is my iPhone not sending messages?
-And if you don't want to send it quite yet, here's how to schedule text messages on iPhone.
+For troubleshooting advice, take a look at How to send a text when iMessage isn't working and also try Why is my iPhone not sending messages?
+And if you don't want to send it quite yet, here's how to schedule text messages.

 How to send an SMS or iMessage

 - Open the Messages app on your iPhone.
-It has an icon that looks like this:
+The icon looks like this:

-- Tap in the text field and start to type your message.
+- Tap in the text field and type your message.

-- Tap the blue (or green) arrow beside the text field to send your message.
+- Tap the blue or green arrow beside the text field to send your message.
 The colour of the arrow tells you whether you're going to send a text or iMessage.

-Within Messages there are actually two types of message.
+Within Messages there are actually two types of message: texts and iMessages.

-Text messages you send to your friends who don't have iPhones will appear in green speech bubbles.
+You send text messages to friends who don't have iPhones.
+These appear in green speech bubbles.

 iMessages - a special form of message you can send to and receive from friends who have iPhones (or other Apple devices) if you've got data - will appear in blue speech bubbles. iMessages are sent using Apple's servers so they use a data connection rather than the mobile network.

 Be aware that if you're sending a lot of texts to friends who don't have iPhones you could be paying to send them.
 Most mobile phone contracts include a number of free text messages a month, but if yours is limited you might want to avoid using Apple's Messages app to send messages to friends who don't have iPhones.
-It's ok, you can still message them, we just suggest you use a cross-platform messaging app such as WhatsApp instead.
+It's okay, you can still message them - we just suggest you use a cross-platform messaging app such as WhatsApp instead.

 In fact, it is possible to send an iMessage to an Android user, but it's not easy: they need to have a Mac to forward the messages on.

-You can keep all your Messages in sync across all your devices, back up the photos and attachments that are sent to you via iMessage, plus save space on your iPhone, iPad and Mac, and access your entire message history on any device anywhere, here's how:
+It's simple to keep all your messages in sync across all your devices, back up photos and attachments sent to you via iMessage, save space on your iPhone, iPad and Mac, and access your entire message history on any device anywhere.
+Here's how.

-You’ll need to be plugged in and connected to Wi-Fi so that your Messages history can upload to iCloud.
+You will need two-factor authentication enabled, and to be connected to Wi-Fi so your Messages history can upload to iCloud.

-After the initial sync, everything should always stay up to date - as long as you are connected to the internet.
+After the initial sync, everything should always stay up to date - as long as you're connected to the internet.